 - Web and multimedia environments

 Your first year focuses on the MCAD community; you will take foundation classes, participate in student activities, and explore your interests.
 The second year will focus on your specific major, and your third and fourth years will focus on gaining hands-on experience through internships, studying abroad, and building your portfolio while networking with the professional world.
-Check out how to apply to MCAD here.

 California College of the Arts